 - pest population or developmental stage or infestation level at time of application.

 If you use an experimental code, explain how the coded product relates to the proposed product.
-If more than one formulation has been used in development studies, give full formulation details and, where relevant, details of bridging or bioequivalence studies.
-If earlier formulations of the product or other products containing the same active constituent(s) are cited in supporting evidence, explain the relevance of this evidence to the current formulation.
+If more than one formulation has been used, give full formulation details and, where relevant, details of bridging or bioequivalence studies.

 All assessment methods should be documented, explained and, where relevant, appropriately referenced.